vlinderstichting/moths/README.md

 The term inference will be used to indicate running the model on data for which no label is known in a more production setting.

+## todo: create better evaluation metric and tables (confusion matrices)

-## save the production label hiearchy file:
+## save the production label hierarchy file:

 ## todo: save this together with the checkpoint file